cameronmclean/hyperPatterns/hyperPatterns.md

 DONT forget on digi ocean if we dont do a fresh couchdb dump/install from my local machine, to syncDesignDocs and syncContextDocs.

 better /eaiser to do a fresh couchdump, reload, snap a digiocean image...

+#####20150529
+hmmmm. testing annotations live on the webs today - WAIT

+because I didn't update the digi ocen couchdb to save exemplar docs and context etc - it doesnt store saved exemplars, and then doesnt get to the sparql update bit...
+:)

+Fixed - made digi ocean image with 5 patterns in couch, couchdb and 4-store set up for exemplars but empty.
+TODO - load patterns into 4store, create some exemplars for show, re-image again as backup.

+also prettified /exemplars/table.html for sparql endpoint.